-Women’s Center-Youth & Family Services is a safe haven and a place of healing for some of the most vulnerable populations in our community.
-Since 1976, Women’s Center-YFS has been San Joaquin County’s only provider of free, confidential services and shelters specifically designed to meet the needs of homeless and runaway youth and victims of domestic violence, sexual assault, and human trafficking.
+Women’s Center-Youth & Family Services (WCYFS) is a safe haven and a place of healing for some of the most vulnerable populations in our community.
+Since 1976, WCYFS has been San Joaquin County’s primary provider of free, confidential services and shelters specifically designed to meet the needs of homeless and runaway youth and victims of domestic violence, sexual assault, and human trafficking.
 Our mission is to build a stronger community by fostering the strengths in individuals and by acting as a catalyst to end violence and youth homelessness.
 Through our programs and services, we are saving lives, helping victims heal, restoring hope, strengthening families, and building a safer community.

 Some problems are too big to face alone.

 We’re here to help.

 - Shelters for battered women and their children

 - Shelters for homeless youth

 - Support groups for battered women, survivors of sexual assault, and adults molested as children

 - Accompaniment to law enforcement agencies, court proceedings, hospitals, and social service providers

 - Legal and justice system information